Albemarle (NYSE:ALB) Releases FY 2022 Earnings Guidance

-Albemarle (NYSE:ALB – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Albemarle (NYSE:ALB – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $12.30-$15.00 for the period, compared to the consensus estimate of $10.88.
 The company issued revenue guidance of $5.80 billion-$6.20 billion, compared to the consensus revenue estimate of $5.44 billion.

-Several analysts have recently commented on ALB shares.
-Oppenheimer raised their price objective on shares of Albemarle from $307.00 to $368.00 in a research report on Friday, May 6th.
-TheStreet raised shares of Albemarle from a c+ rating to a b rating in a research report on Wednesday, May 4th.
-UBS Group cut Albemarle from a buy rating to a neutral rating and cut their target price for the stock from $300.00 to $260.00 in a report on Thursday, June 2nd.
-Deutsche Bank Aktiengesellschaft increased their target price on Albemarle from $290.00 to $320.00 in a report on Tuesday, May 24th.
-Finally, StockNews.com upgraded Albemarle from a sell rating to a hold rating in a report on Friday, May 6th.
-Two equities research analysts have rated the stock with a sell rating, five have assigned a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Albemarle has an average rating of Buy and a consensus price target of $277.15.
+Albemarle (NYSE:ALB – Get Rating) last posted its quarterly earnings results on Wednesday, May 4th.
+The specialty chemicals company reported $2.38 earnings per share for the quarter, beating analysts’ consensus estimates of $1.73 by $0.65.
+The company had revenue of $1.13 billion for the quarter, compared to the consensus estimate of $1.03 billion.
+Albemarle had a return on equity of 10.35% and a net margin of 7.76%.
+The firm’s quarterly revenue was up 36.0% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $1.10 EPS.
+Research analysts anticipate that Albemarle will post 13.4 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 1st.
-Investors of record on Friday, June 10th will be given a $0.395 dividend.
-The ex-dividend date is Thursday, June 9th.
-This represents a $1.58 dividend on an annualized basis and a yield of 0.63%.
-Albemarle’s payout ratio is 66.39%.
+ALB has been the topic of several research analyst reports.
+Wells Fargo & Company raised their price objective on Albemarle from $285.00 to $320.00 and gave the stock an overweight rating in a research note on Tuesday, May 24th.
+Robert W. Baird dropped their price objective on Albemarle from $245.00 to $228.00 in a research note on Tuesday, February 22nd.
+Bank of America dropped their price objective on Albemarle from $230.00 to $216.00 in a research note on Friday, February 18th.
+StockNews.com upgraded Albemarle from a sell rating to a hold rating in a report on Friday, May 6th.
+Finally, Oppenheimer increased their target price on Albemarle from $307.00 to $368.00 in a report on Friday, May 6th.
+Two investment analysts have rated the stock with a sell rating, four have given a hold rating and twelve have issued a buy rating to the company.
+Based on data from MarketBeat, Albemarle presently has a consensus rating of Buy and an average target price of $281.21.

-A number of hedge funds have recently made changes to their positions in the business.
-Covestor Ltd lifted its position in Albemarle by 51.2% in the first quarter.
-Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock valued at $29,000 after purchasing an additional 44 shares during the last quarter.
-Geneos Wealth Management Inc. lifted its position in Albemarle by 9.1% in the first quarter.
-Geneos Wealth Management Inc. now owns 792 shares of the specialty chemicals company’s stock valued at $175,000 after purchasing an additional 66 shares during the last quarter.
-Salem Investment Counselors Inc. lifted its position in Albemarle by 127.3% in the fourth quarter.
-Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock valued at $29,000 after purchasing an additional 70 shares during the last quarter.
-Global Wealth Management Investment Advisory Inc. increased its stake in shares of Albemarle by 49.2% during the first quarter.
-Global Wealth Management Investment Advisory Inc. now owns 267 shares of the specialty chemicals company’s stock valued at $59,000 after buying an additional 88 shares during the period.
-Finally, Kingsview Wealth Management LLC increased its stake in shares of Albemarle by 4.8% during the fourth quarter.
-Kingsview Wealth Management LLC now owns 2,417 shares of the specialty chemicals company’s stock valued at $565,000 after buying an additional 110 shares during the period.
-Hedge funds and other institutional investors own 80.03% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of ALB.
+Salem Investment Counselors Inc. lifted its position in Albemarle by 127.3% during the fourth quarter.
+Salem Investment Counselors Inc. now owns 125 shares of the specialty chemicals company’s stock worth $29,000 after acquiring an additional 70 shares during the last quarter.
+Covestor Ltd lifted its position in Albemarle by 51.2% during the first quarter.
+Covestor Ltd now owns 130 shares of the specialty chemicals company’s stock worth $29,000 after acquiring an additional 44 shares during the last quarter.
+SkyView Investment Advisors LLC acquired a new stake in Albemarle during the fourth quarter worth approximately $49,000.
+Global Wealth Management Investment Advisory Inc. raised its position in shares of Albemarle by 49.2% in the first quarter.
+Global Wealth Management Investment Advisory Inc. now owns 267 shares of the specialty chemicals company’s stock valued at $59,000 after buying an additional 88 shares in the last quarter.
+Finally, Stonebridge Capital Advisors LLC bought a new stake in shares of Albemarle in the first quarter valued at approximately $95,000.
+Institutional investors and hedge funds own 80.03% of the company’s stock.

 About Albemarle (Get Rating)